tdmalone/slack-topic-updater/README.md

 (Note that bot user tokens are not supported by the [`channels.setTopic`](https://api.slack.com/methods/channels.setTopic) endpoint, so they can't be used here - you must use a user token).

+## TODO

+* Only delete topic message if it was sent on behalf of the authed user
+* Error handling?
+* Add tests

 ## Problems?

 Please feel free to [log an issue](https://github.com/tdmalone/slack-topic-updater/issues/new), or - if you can solve a problem yourself - pull requests will be gladly accepted.